henriquedsreis/aoc/README.md

 # aoc
 My Advent of Code repo

-An excuse to learn Python, and brush up my software engeneering skills
+An excuse to learn Python and brush up my software engineering skills.